 My exhalation seemed so short.
 I couldn’t understand at all the mechanism for lengthening my inhalation.
 My teacher would instruct me to “breath into the bottom side ribs” and keep the abdomen passive.
 Both seemed impossible.

-I am pleased that I kept practicing because my breath has become my friend and like a good friend has kept me honest.
+I am pleased that I kept practising because my breath has become my friend.
+Even better, like a good friend, it has kept me honest.

-Mindfulness on my breath has helped me understand myself better and it has allowed me to feel connected to the wider universe.
+Mindfulness on my breath has helped me understand myself better.
+In addition, it has allowed me to feel connected to the wider universe.

 What I get from breath meditation